botpress/documentation-v12/docs/messaging-channels/broker-integrations/smooch/cloud.md

 ## Requirements

-- You will need a Smooch app with a channel configured before connecting Smooch to Botpress
+You will need a Smooch app with a channel configured before connecting Smooch to Botpress

-- You will need to use Botpress Cloud Beta.
-Instructions found [here](https://botpress.com/botpress-cloud-beta).
+### Smooch App

+1. On the Smooch [home page](https://app.smooch.io/), click on **Create new app.**
+1. Enter a name for your app and click **Create App**
+1. Connect a channel to your app (Telegram, Whatsapp, or any other listed channel)
+1. You should see a channel in the **Overview** section of your app

+## Configuration

 ### App Id